Limited access update (2020)

 - Make a preliminary list of the records you would like to send to the archives.
 For a template (Word format), click here: Preliminary Inventory.
 For more detailed information and examples, click here: Guidelines for Submitting Records.

-- Contact the Living Skies Region Archives and send a copy of the list (by email, or mail), to let the archivist know what you have.
+- Contact the Living Skies Region Archives and send a copy of the list (by email or mail), to let the archivist know what you have.
 Please also note how many boxes there are and whether there are any serious concerns (e.g. water damage).

 The archivist will review the list and contact you to make arrangements for the transfer.
+The archives office is only staffed part-time, so delivery of records must be arranged with the Archivist in advance.

 When the records have been organized and the list reviewed by the Archives, complete the transfer form applicable to you (this will require Board approval, in some cases):

-- For Presbytery records – Transfer of Presbytery Records;
+- Transfer of Presbytery Records;

-- For Conference records – Transfer of Conference Records;
+- Transfer of Conference Records.

 Donating Records to the Archives